 Lewis Hay, III

 Mr. Hay is the former chairman, president, and CEO of NextEra Energy, Inc., one of the nation’s leading electricity-related services companies and the largest renewable energy generator in North America.
 During his tenure, NextEra more than doubled its operating income, more than tripled its market capitalization, and consistently outperformed the S&P 500 and S&P Utilities Index.
 Mr. Hay is a past chairman of both the Edison Electric Institute, the association of U.S. shareholder-owned electric companies, and the Institute of Nuclear Power Operations.
-Mr. Hay serves on the board of directors of Capital One Financial Corporation, Harris Corporation, and Anthem, Inc., and is a former member of President Obama’s Council on Jobs and Competitiveness.
+Mr. Hay serves on the boards of directors of L3 Harris Technologies, Inc. (f/k/a Harris Corporation) and Anthem, Inc., and is a former member of President Obama’s Council on Jobs and Competitiveness.
+He previously served on the Capital One Financial Corporation Board of Directors for 16 years.

 Carnegie Mellon University (M.S., industrial administration), Lehigh University (B.S., electrical engineering)